Convention on the Rights of the Child: Bangladesh

 Bangladesh ratified the convention on 3 August 1990, initially reserving Article 14 on freedom of thought, conscience, and religion, and fully withdrew the reservation on 2 March 2011.
 As required under the UNCRC, Bangladesh enacted the Children Act, 2013 (amended 2018), replacing the Children Act 1974 to provide comprehensive legal protection for children.
 The Act was explicitly drafted with regard to UNCRC principles, including juvenile justice, custody, and child welfare, though implementation gaps remain.
 Bangladesh ratified ILO Convention No 182 on the worst forms of child labour and later ratified Minimum Age Convention No 138 in March 2022.

 Despite legal frameworks, juvenile justice remains problematic where the minimum age of criminal responsibility is still nine years, below the UNCRC-recommended 12 years.
 Child Development Centres (JDCs) established under the Children Act are few, overcrowded, and frequently accused of torture and inhumane treatment.
 Although every district is meant to have a separate Children's Court, most areas still rely on overburdened Women and Children Tribunals with no dedicated courtrooms.

 In response, Bangladesh partnered with UNICEF to develop a national child protection system aligned with UNCRC standards through its Child-Friendly Justice initiative.
 On 24 March 2025, UNICEF welcomed government plans to establish separate Children's Courts nationwide as part of implementing the Children Act and aligning with international norms.
 Civil society and international monitors continue to call for stronger enforcement and resources to fully realize child protection commitments.

+China

+The People's Republic of China signed the Convention on the Rights of the Child on 29 August 1990 and ratified it on 2 March 1992.